-In sports where JV or varsity team numbers are low, seventh and eighth grade students may be allowed to try out for participation in that team.
-These tryouts will happen by invitation from the coach only, and will consist of the JV or varsity coach observing the student during the course of a 7 & 8 team practice.
-Therefore, all seventh and eighth grade athletes must start the season with their 7 & 8 team even if they aspire to make a JV or varsity team.
+In sports where JV or varsity team numbers are low, or where a student-athlete far exceeds the challenging environment of the Grades 7 & 8 level, seventh and eighth grade students may be allowed to try out for participation on a JV or varsity team.
+These tryouts will happen by invitation from the coach only, and will consist of the JV or varsity coach observing the student during the course of a Grades 7 & 8 team practice.
+Therefore, all seventh and eighth grade athletes must start the season with their Grades 7 & 8 team, even if they aspire to make a JV or varsity team, unless invited by a coach in the fall season (fall practices can start a two weeks prior to the first Grades 7 & 8 practice).
 If the JV or varsity coach decides to add the student to the team, communication will take place with the associate director of athletics, advisor, and family to ensure that they are aware of the differences in the level of commitment and schedule structure.

-For some interscholastic sports (tennis, squash, swimming, diving, golf, and softball) in which we don't field a 7 & 8 team, seventh graders are allowed to try out for the JV teams and eighth graders are allowed to try out for JV or varsity teams on the first day of the season.
+For some interscholastic sports in which we don't field a Grades 7 & 8 team (tennis, squash, swimming, diving, golf, and softball), seventh graders are allowed to try out for the JV teams and eighth graders are allowed to try out for JV or varsity teams on the first day of the season.
 Parents should be aware of the following when seventh and eighth grade students are put on JV or varsity rosters:

-- JV and varsity competition places extra stress on 7 & 8 students.
-Physical talent should not be the only measure for deciding team placement. - Families should keep in mind that participation on JV and varsity teams will involve extra commitment, effort, and challenges. - Seventh and eighth grade students who play on JV or varsity teams would attend study hall on the Learning Village Campus from 2:45 - 3:30 p.m.
+- JV and varsity competition places extra stress on seventh and eighth grade students.
+Physical talent will not be the only measure for deciding team placement. - Families should keep in mind that participation on JV and varsity teams will involve extra commitment, effort, and challenges. - Seventh and eighth grade students who play on JV or varsity teams would attend study hall from 2:45 3:30 p.m.
 Students should be disciplined enough to take advantage of this time. - Transportation arrangements for games and practices would be different for these students.
 Most of the time they would be picked up before Upper School students and would need to be prompt in getting to their pickup location.
 These details would be communicated by the coach.